SouthGreenPlatform/PanExplorer_workflow/README.md

 This includes:

-* ANI (Average Nucleotide Identity) : images/fastani.out.svg
+* ANI (Average Nucleotide Identity) : outputs/fastani.out.svg

 The heatmap chart generated from distances calculated based on the ANI values.
 ANI values are calcultaed using FastANI software.

  <img src="images/fastani.out.svg" align="center" width="70%" style="display: block; margin: auto;"/>

-* Presence/absence heatmap of accessory genes:
+* Presence/absence matrix of accessory genes: outputs/heatmap.svg.complete.new.svg

+Both Gene clusters and samples have been ordered using a Hierarchical Clustering.

  <img src="images/heatmap.svg.complete.new.svg" align="center" width="70%" style="display: block; margin: auto;"/>

-* Upset plot
+* Upset plot: outputs/upsetr.svg

+An Upset plot is an alternative to the Venn Diagram used to deal with more than 3 sets.
+The total size of each set is represented on the left barplot.
+Every possible intersection is represented by the bottom plot, and their occurence is shown on the top barplot.
+Each row corresponds to a possible intersection: the filled-in cells show which set is part of an intersection.

  <img src="images/upsetr.svg" align="center" width="70%" style="display: block; margin: auto;"/>

-* Rarefaction curve
+* Rarefaction curve: outputs/rarefaction_curves.svg

+The rarefaction curve (computed by micropan R package) is the cumulative number of gene clusters we can observe as more and more genomes are being considered.

  <img src="images/rarefaction_curves.svg" align="center" width="70%" style="display: block; margin: auto;"/>
 ## License